gaggigger/slim3-skeleton/README.md

 ## Description

-Single-page application skeleton with Slim3 PHP framework as backend and AngularJS as frontend.
+Single-page application skeleton built with Slim3 PHP framework as backend and AngularJS as frontend.

 ## Installation and configuration